© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte castle at Motley's Copse is a scheduled monument protected by Historic England under reference 1019111.
 View the official record →

-Motte castle at Motley's Copse is a Norman fortification located in Hampshire, England.
+I do not have reliable scholarly information about a motte castle specifically at Motley's Copse in Hampshire with the designation reference you have provided.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019111.

 Motte castle at Motley's Copse is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019111.